 Between summer and fall, it’s common to feel overly stressed and get constipated and bloated.
 You can beat the bloat and instantly start to feel your best with my Feel Good Detoxy+.
 This detoxifying, anti-aging formula is a safe and effective way to eliminate toxins from your digestive tract and organs.

 Tip #3: Always Start with a Salad (or Make it the Main!)

 One of my top tips to lose weight on a plant-based diet is to always eat a salad before lunch and dinner.
 There are several reasons for this.

 First of all, it ensures that you’re always getting at least one serving of vegetables at every meal.
 Meaning, you’re more likely to get your daily recommended value of vitamins, minerals, etc. And, it’s also a clever weight-loss tactic.
-By filling up on fiber-filled veggies before the main course, you’re less likely to overeat.
-On top of that, your body will have more time to recognize satiety signals.
-So you’ll know when you to stop because you feel full.
-Don’t you love how easy it can be to lose weight on a plant-based diet?
+Try my Healthy Glow Kale Salad recipe, which will help improve your skin too!

 Remember: salads don’t have to be boring — switch up your greens and incorporate other seasonal ingredients to keep things interesting.